m3g/ComplexMixtures.jl/docs/src/contrib.md

 ## General selections using PDBTools

-More interesting and general might to select atoms of a complex molecule, like a protein, using residue names, types, etc. Here we illustrate how this is done by providing selection strings to `MDDF.contrib` to obtain the contributions to the MDDF of different
+More interesting and general is to select atoms of a complex molecule, like a protein, using residue names, types, etc. Here we illustrate how this is done by providing selection strings to `MDDF.contrib` to obtain the contributions to the MDDF of different